FundMakerFdn/noir-psymm/README.md

-# NoirPsymm
+# noir-psymm

-A project combining Noir zero-knowledge circuits with Ethereum smart contracts.
+A project integrating pSymm contract with Noir ZK circuits for enhanced privacy.

 ## Installation